Top 25 best roguelikes and roguelites on Nintendo Switch

 Ah, Darkest Dungeon.
 A side-scrolling RPG that really, REALLY wants you to be miserable.
 How many souls has it claimed yet?
 Too many I believe...
 If you dig Lovecraftian lore and like your decisions to have real weight and consequence, Darkest Dungeon is the game for you.
 You sadist.

-If you're not sure what I'm talking about, you better go ahead and read our Darkest Dungeon review.
-It's a review for the iOS version, but it'll give you a clear idea of what this game is about.
+For the most daring among you who would love to get a glimpse of what it looks like, please consult our Darkest Dungeon tier list, as it will explain to you which characters you should pursue and why.
+We also have a review for the iOS version, but it'll give you a clear idea of what this game is about.
 It's one of the top representatives of the genre on any platform, so it certainly earned its spot amongst the best roguelike games on Switch.Download Darkest Dungeon

 A unique roguelike shooter that adds a dose of '80s anime pizazz and spacefaring flight physics to the mix.
-Guide your fighter-cum-mech through hostile asteroid fields, blasting aliens and upgrading your skills.
+Guide your fighter-mech through hostile asteroid fields, blasting aliens and upgrading your skills.

 Curse of the Dead Gods